huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

   outstanding transaction.

 DOQ_EXCESSIVE_LOAD (0x4):
-: A DoQ client uses this to signal when closing a connectiondue to excessive load.
+: A DoQ implementation uses this to signal when closing a connection due to excessive load.

 DOQ_ERROR_RESERVED (0xd098ea5e):
 : Alternative error code used for tests.